 - Overuse.
 Repetitive actions like typing could result in muscle aches in your wrists and shoulders.

 - Poor sleep quality.
 That's right -- tossing and turning at night could result in sore muscles.
 Your muscles also heal when you sleep.
 Therefore, limited or poor sleep could halt or delay the healing process.

 Muscle aches are usually caused by inflammation.
 Research shows that when CBD interacts with the ECS, its anti-inflammatory properties could perhaps help to improve the situation.
 A number of animal studies seem to reflect this.

 In addition to this, many people take Cannabidiol to improve their quality of sleep.
 Better sleep could potentially help with muscle repair and recovery.
 It could also help to avoid future muscle aches and pains.

 We'd recommend opting for a CBD tincture, or an oil.
 Taken sublingually, these products have a high bioavailability rate.
 This means that the effects could come on a lot quicker than with other methods.

 Users could also try CBD flower.
 Many people use CBD flower to help them cope with pain, and improve their quality of sleep.
 Backed by substantial anecdotal evidence, this method could be worth trying.

-More research needs to be done to properly establish whether or not CBD can help with pain management.
+More research needs to be done to properly establish whether or not Cannabidiol can help with pain management.
 However, both anecdotal evidence and animal-focused research seem to show that it can.

-Whether you're an athlete looking to increase your performance, or someone struggling with chronic pain, CBD could help.
+Whether you're an athlete looking to increase your performance, or someone struggling with chronic pain, Cannabidiol could help.
 Shop our range of CBD products, right here at Fortune Flavours.